Co-founder, Managing Director[email protected]MORE

 Thuon Ratha is the Mekong Program Officer at IDI.
-Previously, Ratha was the Senior Research Officer at Equitable Cambodia (EC), which works to transform the national development model into one that respects, protects and progressively fulfills human rights.
+Previously, Ratha was the Senior Research Officer at Equitable Cambodia, which works to transform the national development model into one that respects, protects and progressively fulfills human rights.
 Specializing in participatory research on the human rights impacts of development projects, Ratha has led empirical research on Hoang Anh Gai Lai’s rubber concessions and the railway rehabilitation project in Cambodia.
 Ratha was also an integral part of the team that organized and trained affected communities to engage effectively in grievance redress processes at the IFC Compliance Advisor Ombudsman and the Asian Development Bank Accountability Mechanism.
-During her time at EC, Ratha also took a lead on designing a participatory action research model and protocol, establishing community action research teams and building their capacity.
+Ratha led the designing of a participatory action research model and protocol, establishing community action research teams and building their capacity.

 Ratha holds a master’s degree in Sustainability Science from the University of Tokyo and is currently a PhD candidate at the Institute of Social Studies.